-168. This indicator assesses the economic appraisal, selection, costing and monitoring of public investment projects by the government, with emphasis on the largest and most significant projects.
-The assessment is based on the fiscal year 2022 and covers subnational government.
+176. This indicator assesses the economic appraisal, selection, costing and monitoring of public investment projects by the government, with emphasis on the largest and most significant projects.
+The assessment is based on the fiscal year 2021 and covers subnational government.

-Minir num Requir ements (Scoring Method M2 AV) Indicator/Dimension 2018 Score 2022 Score Brief Justification for Score PI-11 Public investment management C C+ 11.1 Economic analysis of investment proposals D C Economic analyses are conducted to assess some major investment projects but are not independently reviewed or published.
-11.2 Investment project selection С С Prior to their inclusion in the budget, the major investment projects are prioritized but not based on standard criteria.
-11.3 Investment project costing С C For multi-year projects the total cost is known but only the cost in the budget year is included in the annual budget documentation.
-If a project has been completed within the budget year, the subsequent operating cost are also included in the budget as part of the spending unit's costs but not broken down by individual project.
-11.4 Investment project monitoring В В The monitoring of cost and physical progress of investment projects are outsourced and adequately monitored by the implementing unit.
+I. 1:4/D: Minim um Requireme ents (Scoring Method M2 AV) Indicator/Dimension 2018 Score 2022 Score Brief Justification for Score PI-11 Public investment management C+ C+ 11.1 Economic analysis of investment proposals D С Economic analyses are conducted to assess some (30%) major investment projects but are not independently reviewed or published.
+11.2 Investment project selection С C Prior to their inclusion in the budget, the major investment projects are prioritized but not based on standard criteria.
+11.3 Investment project costing В В Projections of the total capital cost of investment projects for the implementing timeframe, together with the collective recurrent costs for the forthcoming budget year, and next three years are included in the budget documents.
+11.4 Investment project monitoring В В The monitoring of cost and physical progress of investment projects are outsourced and monitored by the Supervisory Unit.
 Information on implementation of projects is prepared quarterly and annually and reported to the Sakrebulo.

-- 169. An investment projects management guide was developed in 2016 and was approved by the Decree No.191 of 22 April 2016 for the purpose of establishment of mechanisms for developing and implementing single cycle management of capital / investment projects.
-Detailed methodology for Investment Projects Management Decree No.165 of 22 July 2016 of the Minister of Finance, was approved on the basis of this guide.
-The provisions defined by the investment project management guide and methodology apply to those capital projects with value greater than or equal to GEL 5 million. - 170.
-According to the Budget Code, the budget documentation submitted to the Sakrebulo should include information on each capital project financed by the annual budget the capital budget annex of annual budget.
-The structure and content of the capital budget annex of the municipal budget is presented in the methodology of program budgeting, updated in 2018.38 - 171.
-In applying this indicator to SNGs, "major investment projects" are defined as projects meeting the following criteria: - The total investment cost of the project amounts to 1 percent or more of total annual budget expenditure; and/or - The project is among the largest 10 projects (by total investment cost) of the SNG.
+177. An investment projects management guide was developed in 2016 and was approved by Decree No.191 of 22 April 2016, for the purpose of establishing mechanisms for developing and implementing a single cycle management of capital investment projects.
+Detailed methodology for Investment Projects Management (Decree No.165 of 22 July 2016 of the Minister of Finance of Georgia) was approved on the basis of this guide.
+The provisions defined by the investment project management guide and methodology apply to those capital projects whose value is greater than or equal to GEL 5 million.

+- 178. According to the Budget Code, the budget documentation submitted to the Sakrebulo should include information on each capital project financed by the annual budget the capital budget annex of annual budget.
+The structure and content of the capital budget annex of the municipal budget is presented in the methodology of program budgeting, updated in 2018.43. - 179.
+In applying this indicator to SNGs, "major investment projects" are defined as projects meeting the following criteria: - The total investment cost of the project is 1 percent or more of total annual budget expenditure; and/or - The project is among the largest 10 projects (by total investment cost) of the SNG.